ShyeChern/renamer/README.md

 # Renamer

 A desktop application to rename your files into random sequence in folder by adding number prefix.

-Project Status: Completed (Only works and available in Android) **Project Status: Completed (Only tested and available in Windows)**
+**Project Status: Completed (Only tested and available in Windows)**

 [Changelog](CHANGELOG.md)